 - SIPs Save Energy – Energy bills will be lower too.
 It all makes sense when you think about it.
 The big SIP panels allow less gaps or points of connection in the walls of the home, so there are fewer spots for heat to escape.
 Pre-cut window and door openings allow for a more precise computer aided cut versus being cut at the job site.
 The biggest reason that the SIP panel is so energy efficient?
 A consistent thickness and level of insulation across every square inch of the roof and walls.
 Not to knock our “pink” insulation friends, but inconsistent installation and a tendency for the traditional fiberglass insulation to ‘sag’, results in inconsistent insulation values and a loss of energy efficiency.
 As an added bonus, dust and pollutants are less likely to slip in.
 Those with allergies or health issues related to breathing will certainly benefit from a ‘tighter’ home.
 Healthy air combined with an energy efficient home (and a lower energy bill).
 With the price of electricity rising every year, everybody likes to see a lower energy bill.

 - SIPs Help Allergies – With SIPs, a timber frame home will feel warmer since the home will be tighter and better insulated.
-According to Stewart Elliot, Woodhouse’s resident timber frame guru, it will also be healthier for the owners.
+According to Stewart Elliott, former Woodhouse employee and author of “The Timber Framing Book”, it will also be healthier for the owners.
 “A tight home controls the environment to a higher degree.
 Because you control the environment, you control the air and take out all of the negatives: dust, disease, pollutants.
 Therefore, it is a healthier house because you have to force the fresh air that you need in the house rather than relying on open windows or air that leaks in through.”
 Have allergies?
 A home made out of SIPs is your dream come true!

 SIPs will also stand the test of fire!
 Homes made with SIPs are rated as Class 1 in fire performance, meaning that fire will spread slower than other building materials.
 Fire performance ratings are evaluated by comparing flame spread and heat release rates.
 Additionally, SIPs don’t burn, they melt!
 In the event of an emergency, this will help slow down a destructive fire.